yusufshakeel/stayhappyandkeepsmiling/README.md

 # stayhappyandkeepsmiling
-This project contains stayhappyandkeepsmiling phase in different languages.
+This project contains stayhappyandkeepsmiling phrase in different languages.